Who you love

 Do I have to still identify as religious or have a faith background to work with you on this?

 Not at all.
 Many people I work with have fully left their faith tradition, while others are still navigating a complex relationship with belief.
-What matters is whether religious messages about your sexuality have shaped how you see yourself — that's the work, regardless of where you stand today.
+Religious Trauma Syndrome doesn't require active religious participation to persist — the symptoms it produces can outlast the environment by decades.
+What matters is whether religious messages about your sexuality have shaped how you see yourself.
+That's the work, regardless of where you stand today.

 Is this anti-religion?